 Carat: refers to the weight of the cut stone, not the size.
 Larger diamonds are more rare, so larger diamonds are more valuable per carat than smaller stones of the same quality.

 Diamonds may be the hardest material on the planet, but they still need tender loving care--and cleaning!
 While there is a great deal of truth to the old saying that only a diamond can cut a diamond, they are not indestructible; they can be chipped or burned.
 Cut stones can be chipped along the edge of the girdle or facet edges.
 And while diamonds are heat-resistant, they can blacken or burn if exposed to high enough levels of heat.

 Octahedral colorless carbon

 C (carbon); colored diamonds may contain traces of other elements

 Typically colorless, yellow, brown or grey.
 Less often blue, green, black, translucent white, pink, violet, orange, purple and red.

 2.418 (at 500 nm)

-To learn more about (name of stone) and other gemstones, order your copy of Walter Schumann's revised and expanded edition of
+To learn more about diamond and other gemstones, order your copy of Walter Schumann's revised and expanded edition of Gemstones of the World.

-To learn more about the famous Taylor-Burton Diamond.
+Learn more about the famous Taylor-Burton Diamond here.